-Bringing a brand voice to the world's largest 3D printing service.
+UX/UI, and branding for the world's largest 3D printing service.

 Designing Outside the Box

+The company logo had some history and a lot of feelings attached to it so scrapping it for a new one was a task I had to treat with sensitivity.
 I set out to take the exisiting logo outside it's box and soften its edges.
 The mark at the end signified the spark or the inspiration of an idea.

 The long-term vision was to establish the spark as the distinguishing mark of Shapeways.
 Making it instantly recognizable as the Apple logo.
 Setting that bar pretty high.